KathrineMatveeva/rsschool-cv/cv.md

 Mail: kate.matveeva@gmail.com
 #####Summary

-- Ability to independently solve non-trivial tasks
+- Good problem-solving skills, and ability handle non-trivial tasks without supervision.
-- Striving for training and professional development
+- Striving for training and professional development.
-- Excellent analytical/communication skills and good team player
+- Excellent analytical/communication skills and good team player.
-- Experience with technical documentation in English
+- Rich experience with creating and editing complex technical/project documentation.
-- Proficient in interaction with the business users and customers
+- Proficient in interaction with the stakeholders and customers.

 #####Skills